simongravelle/nmrformd/docs/source/documentation_pages/tutorial1.rst

 	analysis = "full"

 Choose a number n_i of atom of the group i to consider for the calculation.
 These atoms will be chosen randomly from the group group_i.
-Here let us use 400 (i.e. all the atoms, as the statistic is already very small):
+Here let us use 0 (when 0 is selected, all the atoms of the group are considered which is better here since the statistic is already very small):

 .. code-block:: python3

-	n_i = 400
+	n_i = 0

-Finally, choose either m0 or m012 for calculation using only the spherical harmonic m=0 (enough for isotropic liquid) or all three harmonic m=0, 1 and 2 (can be necessary for more complex system, such as water confined in a slit).
-Here, our system being isotropic, let us choose m0.
+Finally, choose either "m0" or "m012" for calculation using only the spherical harmonic m=0 (enough for isotropic liquid) or all three harmonic m=0, 1 and 2 (can be necessary for more complex system, such as water confined in a slit).
+Here, our system being isotropic, let us choose "m0".

 Then, run NMRforMD: